Administrative details of CS115/MAS115

 Lectures and Labs

-Each week there are two 70-minute lectures that will introduce the main content of the course and one 70-minute lab with exercises to reinforce the lecture material and to develop general programming, testing and debugging skills.
+Each week there are five 70-minute lectures that will introduce the main content of the course and two 70-minute lab with exercises to reinforce the lecture material and to develop general programming, testing and debugging skills.

 In labs you will be working either with a partner, or individually.
 In